slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 > that were verified at the indicated level.
 Absence of a given level of
 > [SlsaResult] MUST be interpreted as reporting _0_ dependencies at that level.
 >
-> VSA producers MUST count each dependency only once per SLSA track, at the
+> Users MUST count each dependency only once per SLSA track, at the highest
-> highest level verified.
+> level verified.
 For example, if a dependency meets SLSA_BUILD_LEVEL_2,
 > you include it with the count for SLSA_BUILD_LEVEL_2 but not the count for
 >SLSA_BUILD_LEVEL_1.